Welcome to The Beverage Alcohol Resource (BAR) 5-Day Certification Program at The Culinary Institute of America!

 Distilled spirits and cocktails have become an integral part of our epicurean lifestyle.
-Given the dramatic growth in spirits sales and increasing popularity of cocktails over the past few years, we are experiencing a New Golden Age for Spirits and Cocktails.
-What the 1980s and 1990s were for fine wine and craft-brewed beer, the new millennium is destined to be for spirits and cocktails.
-Now there is a program that offers key information and state of the art training to trade professionals, media, and consumers in the most innovative, dynamic, and comprehensive format yet devised.
+Given the dramatic growth in spirits sales and increasing popularity of cocktails over the past few years, we are experiencing a New Golden Age for spirits and cocktails.
+What the 1980s and 1990s were for fine wine and craft-brewed beer, the new millennium is for spirits and cocktails.
+Now there is a program that offers state of the art training and in-depth study for anyone who wants to elevate their spirits and cocktail craft.

 Hundreds of intrepid, dedicated individuals from around the world, including professional and amateur bartenders, brand ambassadors, bar owners, restaurateurs, Masters of Wine, members of the media, and beverage alcohol industry executives, have attended the BAR 5-Day Certification Programs to date.

 Anyone who successfully passes BAR’s 5-Day™ Certification Program is able to mix a balanced Sidecar, distinguish a Speyside malt from a Lowland malt, explain in detail the difference between Bourbon whiskey and Irish whiskey, recognize when a tequila is overpriced, identify a potato vodka by its nose alone, explain the origin of the Manhattan cocktail and why the bitters are an integral part of the drink, draw up a cocktail list that matches the elegance of the establishment it’s created for and, in short, do everything that one expects from a comprehensively informed professional.Back to Top